 Even if I had some hints on the efficiency of meal planning, and its ability to make you lose weight, I never tried it.
 But, a month ago, the situation became unbearable.
 Finishing a master thesis while working was not easy and left me with almost no time for pleasure, food included.
-Hence, in the middle of a nervous crisis, I decided to enjoy my free time again, starting from eating.
+Hence, in the middle of a nervous crisis, I decided to enjoy my free time again, starting by eating.

-In fact, I was rushing every lunch and dinner, developing a habit of eating fast, not feeling satiated, and therefore eating irregularly.
+I was rushing every lunch and dinner, developing a habit of eating fast, not feeling satiated, and therefore eating irregularly.
 That caused me to gain a lot of weight in a short amount of time, which made me realize I had to do something.

 Besides restarting my running routine, I thought about building a healthy diet to maintain my weight without any sacrifice.
 But, to achieve that, I had to plan my meals with a considerable advantage since I did not have the time, nor the mood, to go shopping every time I needed it.